On the Equivalence between Neyman Orthogonality and Pathwise Differentiability: Background

 When it is helpful to indicate the score of a submodel, we write \(P_{t, s}\) for a regular submodel through \(P_0\) with score \(s\).
 We also use \(t \mapsto P_{t, s}\) and \(\{P_{t, s}\}\) interchangeably to refer to the submodel.

-One may observe that different submodels can share the same score, and for our purposes these submodels should be considered interchangeable.
-This is because the score alone determines the first-order behavior along any such submodel.
-It is therefore natural to work not with individual submodels but with their scores, which we collect into a single space.
+One may observe that different submodels can share the same score.
+The score determines the first-order behavior of the submodel as a probability measure.
+It does not, however, by itself determine the derivative along the submodel of an arbitrary functional of \(P\), unless that functional is pathwise differentiable.
+It is in this sense that it is natural to work not with individual submodels but with their scores, which we collect into a single space.

-Let \(\cS \subset L_2^0(P_0)\) be the set of scores of all regular submodels through \(P_0\).
+Let \(\cS \subseteq L_2^0(P_0)\) be the set of scores of all regular submodels through \(P_0\).

 \begin{definition}[Tangent space] The (full) tangent space is

 \end{definition}

 The tangent space is defined as the closed span of the scores, but it remains to show that scores can be constructed in a controlled way.
 One simple and standard construction is the linear tilt, where one perturbs $p_0$ by a multiplicative factor $1 + tg$ for a bounded, mean-zero function $g$, producing a regular submodel with score exactly $g$.